Bianca Andreescu (left) closes her eyes and meditates during a yoga session designed to help with stress and anxiety.

 Photo : Pascal Ratthe

-Everyone has mental health, the same way everyone has physical health, says Marie-Josée Bellemare, Director of Wellness at Tennis Canada.
-One of many to ways to take care of mental health is recognizing the signs of stress and anxiety.
+Everyone can achieve mental health, the same way everyone can achieve physical health, says Marie-Josée Bellemare, Director of Wellness at Tennis Canada.
+One of the many ways to take care of or nurture mental health is recognizing the signs of stress and anxiety.

 Bellemare, whose role involves assisting athletes, coaches, parents, and staff in implementing well-being strategies and connecting them with necessary resources when needed, acknowledges that stress and anxiety are aspects of life.
 Part of coping with life stressors is to understand your triggers, recognize your symptoms, and identify positive coping skills.